neo-project/docs/en-us/network/syncblocks.md

 Suppose you are using windows, you need to do the following:

+1. Close the NEO client and click [Download offline synchronized package](http://sync.ngd.network/) from the [Client Downloads](https://neo.org/download) page.

-1. Download the package located at [Client Downloads](https://neo.org/download) according to your network and client: chain.acc.zip for main net or chain.acc.test.zip for test net.
+2. Download the full offline package or increment offline package according to your network.

-2. Close the NEO client and copy chain.acc.zip to the folder where the client executive program (neo-gui.exe or neo-cli.exe) is located.
+   - For the full offline package, place it under the folder where the client executive program (neo-gui.exe or neo-cli.exe) is located.

-   > [!Note]
-   >
-   > For the test net package chain.acc.test.zip, you need to rename the file to chain.acc.zip before placement.
+   - For the increment offline package, first you need to synchronize the client to the starting height of the increment offline package and then place the unzipped package under the neo-gui.exe or neo-cli.exe folder.

 3. Run the client and check the blocks downloading status.